spookyx0/sencin/README.md

 education:
   [
     "Self-Taught Developer and Designer",
-    "Bachelor's in Information and Technology",
+    "Bachelor of Science in Information Technology",
     "Learning Fundamentals"
   ]
 company: N/A